Agents want flexible schemas

 It’s a good idea to let schema validation throw an informative error in your write_doc tool.
 The LLM is smart enough to fix its mistakes and try again.

-Schema migration remains tricky.
-It’s common for NoSQL records to have a schema and a version field to facilitate migration.
-However, I prefer to define version in the type (e.g. “agent/v1”), and define migrations as a function of type-to-type.
+Schema migration remains tricky with flexible schemas.
+It is common for NoSQL records to have a a version field to facilitate migration.
+However, I prefer to encode the version in the schema type itself (e.g. “agent/v1”), and define migrations as a function of type-to-type.
 This gives me clean type discriminators in TypeScript.

-Don’t forget that you can build specialized tools backed by the document store.
+Don’t forget: you can build specialized tools backed by the document store.
 For example, we have a time series tool in the Deep Future harness.
-Each time series observation is saved as a separate document, but the tool allows for bulk writes of hundreds of observations, and takes care of gory details such as generating ULIDs for each document.
+Each datapoint is saved as a separate document, but the tool lets you bulk write of hundreds of datapoints at once, and takes care of gory details of generating ULIDs for each document.

 Since documents can store arbitrary JSON, you can actually persist UI component state to documents.
 In part of our Deep Future codebase, we’re playing with Lit components that persist their state to docs in the store.
 A service worker caches the latest doc revisions for every UI component.
-Subscribe the service worker to an SSE feed of doc changes, and you have a simple sync engine.
-We get to skip the ceremony of hooks and stores.
-Plus, component state gets all of the features we built for docs, including wiki-like versioning, schema validation, schema migration, and full-text search.
+Subscribe to a SSE feed of doc changes, and you have a simple sync engine that lets you skip the ceremony of hooks and stores.
+Plus, component state gets all of the first-class features of docs, including wiki-like versioning, schema validation, schema migration, and full-text search.

 Pairing all of this with generative UI can be incredibly powerful, and alleviates one of the downsides of flexible schemas.
 Even with all of that schema validation and migration, we can run into edge cases connecting soft schemas to hard code.
 But the agent can act as a flexible mediator between data and UI.
 Give the agent a skill that instructs on it how to plug data into HTML attributes, and it will jam the round peg into the square hole.